pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"misplaced-bare-raise"+OR+"E0704")

 ### [E0710](#E0710) (raising-non-exception)<a name="E0710"></a>
-Raising a new style class which doesn't inherit from BaseException Used when a new style class which doesn't inherit from BaseException is raised.
+Raising a new style class which doesn't inherit from BaseException.

+Used when a new style class which doesn't inherit from BaseException is raised.

 **:x: Incorrect code**